KolmogorovLab/hapdiff/README.md

 pip install -r requirements.txt
 ```

-In addition, hapdiff requires [samtools](https://github.com/samtools) to be installed in your system.
+In addition, hapdiff requires [samtools](https://github.com/samtools) and [bedtools](https://github.com/arq5x/bedtools2)
+to be installed in your system.

 Afterwards, you can execute: